Automatically generate PowerPoint PPTX presentations using Power Automate or Zapier

 Test template

-You can configure as many deliveries as you need.
+You can add as many deliveries as needed.

 Start Process